 Last but not least, since the final decision of accepting manuscripts for publication rests entirely with the editor-in-chief, (s)he must ensure that all manuscripts are fairly treated, without ethnic, racial, religious, political or sexual bias, and take immediate appropriate action if any of the quality standards or principles of best practice are not being met or complied with, respectively.
 Prior to making the final decision, the editor-in-chief must give due consideration to both the reviews submitted and the views of all those involved in the editorial process.
 Should the reviews of a manuscript differ significantly either on specific points or with regard to overall assessment, then it is the editor-in-chief’s duty to assign a third referee to the evaluation of the manuscript at issue.

 Painfully aware of the surreptitious attempts made by plagiarism in recent years to rear its ugly head in the scientific world, CDDC’s editors do their share of averting such attempts by utilizing as an additional editorial tool one of the several plagiarism detection services made available by the university to which the journal’s publisher is affiliated (s. detailed description at Third-stage cross-check plagiarism filter under AUTHOR GUIDELINES).
-If detected at any stage throughout the evaluation process, plagiarizing manuscripts will be exposed without delay by editors and reviewers alike, automatically rejected, and authors thereof indefinitely denied the right to submit any more manuscripts to CDDC on account of scholarly misconduct.
+In no case shall the publisher or editors encourage such misconduct, or knowingly allow such misconduct to take place.
+In the event that CDDC’s publisher or editors are made aware of any allegations of research misconduct, they shall deal with allegations appropriately.
+In addition, both the publisher and the editors will always be willing to publish corrections, retractions, clarifications and apologies when needed.
+As regards plagiarizing manuscripts, if detected at any stage throughout the evaluation process, they will be exposed without delay by editors and reviewers alike, automatically rejected, and authors thereof indefinitely denied the right to submit any more manuscripts to CDDC on account of scholarly misconduct.